Shivam-Katare/Shivam-Katare/README.md

 # :wave: Hello <b>developers</b>, I am <b>Shivam Katare</b>

-A Self Taught developer and builder in full stack web development, open source contributor.
-I highly work on my skills,and share my knowledge.
-I work in javascript, with frontend and backend tools, java.
-Eager to learn new technologies and excited to share my learnings.
+I am 3rd year undergraduate [T-shaped] web developer, I love to contribute to open source projects and, love to share my learnings in public, I am always be eager to learn new technologies and ready to try them out.

 # 💫About Me :
-- 🧑: I am interested in Web Development.
+- 🧑 I am interested in Web Development.
-- :earth_africa:I love to cotribute to open source projects.
+- :earth_africa: I love to cotribute to open source projects.
-- 💻: I am currently learning about DevOps and Data Structures.
+- 💻 I am currently learning about DevOps and Data Structures.
 - :handshake: If you want any collaboration feel free to mail me at katare27451@gmail.com.
 - :v: I'm open to opportunities.
 - 🏫 3rd year undergraduate student.